Home » Become Certified » Certification Program

 • vocabulary

-You will need a score of 70 percent or higher to pass.
+The exam consists of 155 questions.
+You will need a score of 80 percent or higher to pass.
 You will have 120 minutes to complete the exam.

 FAQs and Tips